Welcome

 • The basic structure of the Land Register (Property, Proprietorship, Charges).

-• The consequences of failing to register when required.
+• The consequences of failing to register when required, including loss of legal effect and the equity fallback.

 Test Your Knowledge